 These interesting creatures (above), known as velvet worms, have their own unique phylum (Onychophora).
 These prehistoric animals are believed to have remained relatively unchanged for millions of years.
 The velvet worms are restricted to scattered regions throughout the tropical latitudes of the world.
 Three phenotypically distinct forms have been found in the Guayacán Rainforest Reserve, and it is assumed that all three represent separate species, but unfortunately there exists very little literature regarding the identification of Costa Rican velvet worms.
 The above images show two of the three that have been found within the reserve.
 The red velvet worm (upper left), Peripatus solorzanoi, measuring up to 20 cm in length, is occasionally seen foraging among the mossy rocks on the edges of streams, or on the forest floor at night.
 Peripatus solorzanoi was just recently described as a new species in 2010.
 The velvet worm to the upper right is less commonly observed, normally it is seen foraging on low-lying vegetation at night, and is believed to be an undescribed species.
 The third species(?) that has been found in the reserve is brown with fine darker markings; this third type of velvet worm is occasionally seen while looking through the leaf litter or searching through the organic remains of rotten logs.

 The diversity of vertebrates is equally impressive.
-Guayacán is also well known for its diversity of reptiles, especially snakes, including many rare species such as the bushmaster (Lachesis stenophrys).
+Guayacán is also well known for its diversity of reptiles, especially snakes, including many very rare species, one such example is the bushmaster (Lachesis stenophrys).
 Nearly 70 species of reptiles have been recorded within the Guayacán Rainforest Reserve.
 The reserve is also very rich in avian diversity, but thus far minimal efforts have been invested in creating a detailed bird list, nonetheless our minimal efforts have resulted in more than 200 species being documented within the reserve.

 Numerous species of mammals also inhabit the reserve; among them are species such as ocelots, margays, white-faced and howler monkeys, collared peccary, sloths, tayras, olingos, and kinkajous.